-Any entity, whether a Responsible Transmission Owner, Other Developer, or proposed to satisfy an identified Reliability Need, rRegulated eEconomic tTransmission pProject, or Public Policy Transmission Project that is determined by the ISO to be eligible under
+Any entity, whether a Responsible Transmission Owner, Other Developer, or proposed to satisfy an identified Reliability Need, regulated economic transmission project, or Public Policy Transmission Project that is determined by the ISO to be eligible under Sections 31.2, 31.3, or 31.4, as applicable.
+Interregional Transmission Projects identified in accordance with the Interregional Planning Protocol, and that have been accepted in each region's planning process, shall be eligible for interregional cost allocation and cost recovery, as set forth in Section 31.5 of this Attachment Y and Rate Schedule 10 of the ISO OATT.
+The ISO's share of the cost of an Interregional Transmission Project selected pursuant to this Attachment Y to meet a Reliability Need, congestion identified in the CARIS, or a Public Policy Transmission Need shall be eligible for cost allocation consistent with the cost allocation methodology applicable to the type of regional transmission project that would be replaced through the construction of such Interregional Transmission Project.

-Transmission Owner, shall be eligible for cost allocation and cost recovery as set forth in Section accordance with the Interregional Planning Protocol, and that have been accepted in each region's planning process, shall be eligible for interregional cost allocation and cost recovery, as set forth in Section 31.5 of this Attachment Y and Rate Schedule 10 of the ISO OATT.
-The
+Transmission Owner, shall be eligible for cost allocation and cost recovery as set forth in Section